mvolkmann/blog/src/swift-ui.md

   - can contain many kinds of elements including Navigation Bars, Toolbars, Tab Bars, and more
   - avoid using on iPhones
-  - SwiftUI creates this with TODO
+  - SwiftUI creates this with the `popover` view modifier

 - {% aTargetBlank
     "https://developer.apple.com/design/human-interface-guidelines/ios/views/scroll-views/",